electro-smith/libDaisy/doc/md/_a1_Getting-Started-GPIO.md

 Setting up the GPIO output isn't much more work.

-On your hardware you'll want to take the second pin (right above the square D0 pin), and connect a resistor, and an LED in series.
-You'll want the **cathode** of the LED connected to GND, with the **anode** connected to the resistor.
+On your hardware, you'll want to take the second pin (right above the square D0 pin), and connect a resistor, and an LED in series.
+You'll want the **cathode** of the LED connected to GND, with the **anode** connected to the resistor, [as described here](https://makecode.adafruit.com/learnsystem/pins-tutorial/devices/led-connections).

 Once you've got that set up we can add a few lines to our example.